clanofthecloud/cloudbuilder-tools/README.md

 ## Compiling CURL

-On Windows: open `curl-7.23.1\vc6curl.sln`.
+**On Windows**: open `curl-7.23.1\vc6curl.sln`.
 We currently use Visual Studio 2012.
 An upgrade may be suggested with later versions.
 By modifying the target SDK, you may compile it on Visual Studio 2010 too, but it has not been tested on previous versions.

 You can play with the Configuration Manager and compile it for your needs.
 Use the following configurations: